Register for our webinar

 The fast well prepared banner

-In this article, you will learn about the commonly asked interview puzzles for software engineers, in addition to some coding puzzles.
-We also highlight tips that can help you solve these puzzles and ace the interview.
+In this blog, we present some commonly asked interview puzzles for software engineers.
+We also share some tips that will help you quickly solve the puzzle and ace the interview.

 Top 20 Puzzle Questions Asked in Interviews

-Most of the puzzles asked in interviews are meant to test how well you can think "different".
-They usually don't have one correct answer to refer to.
-You can solve it using your logic.
+Most of the puzzles asked in interviews are meant to test how well you can think “different.”
+They usually don’t have one correct answer to refer to.
+You can solve it using your own logic.

-So, looking at 100s of interview puzzles for software engineers online and checking their answers won't be enough.
-You need to think on your own and develop an approach to solving these puzzles.
+So, looking at 100s of puzzles online and checking their answers won’t be enough.
+You need to THINK on your own and actually develop an approach to solving these puzzles.

 1. Crossing the Bridge Puzzle

 Four people need to cross a bridge.
-It's night-time and pretty dark.
-It's dangerous to cross the bridge without a flashlight, and there is only one flashlight.
+It’s nighttime and pretty dark.
+There’s only one flashlight; it’s dangerous to cross the bridge without one.
 The bridge can only support two people at a time.
 Each person will take a different amount of time to cross the bridge: 1 min, 2 mins, 7 mins, and 10 mins.
 What is the shortest possible time for all four people to cross the bridge?

 2. The Man in the Elevator Puzzle